kelvin1794/dejavu/README.md

 # Dejavu

 Dejavu is a stack meant for [PyFlink](https://flink.apache.org/) quickstarts.
-It include Docker images to start a local development, together with automation scripts and some examples.
+It includes Docker images to start a local development, together with automation scripts and some examples.

 ## Project Structure